glouppe/info8002-large-scale-data-systems/lecture2.md

 ---

-# Causal order
+class: middle

 .center.width-100[![](figures/lec2/causality.png)]

 ---

+class: middle

-# Similarity of executions
+## Similarity of executions

 - The **view** of $p$ in $E$, denoted $E|p$ is the subsequence of process steps in $E$ restricted to those of $p$
 - Two executions $E$ and $F$ are *similar w.r.t. to $p$* if $E|p = F|p$.